Techtonica/curriculum/roles-in-tech/sales-engineering.md

 **Participants will be able to:**

 - Understand the role of a sales engineer in a company
-- Decide wheter they are suitable for a future as a sales engineer
+- Decide whether they are suitable for a future as a sales engineer

 ### Specific Things To Teach